FireShell CTF 2020 Write-up

 But just somehow ignored revisiting it :( and forgot that they had mentioned about weasyprint.
 I directly started scouring Documentation, found some interesting things like this and fuzzed around them and nothing worked.
 I even fuzzed with Javascript and later got to know that it does not support JS at all.

-Digging more deep in documentation gave this interesting functionality
+Digging more deep in documentation gave this interesting functionality1

 Attachments are related files, embedded in the PDF itself.
 They can be specified through <link rel=attachment> elements to add resources globally or through regular links with <a rel=attachment> to attach a resource that can be saved by clicking on said link.
 The title attribute can be used as description of the attachment.